PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 09:00:19
+Last updated: 2024-04-11 09:00:52
-Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson
+Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark